Last Updated on November 9, 2023 by Laura Teso

 The interior is quite bare.
 There are only a few panels explaining the remediation of the surrounding countryside and the importance of the Villa.
 Only in Italian.
 At this point you can reach the first floor (by stairs only).
 There, you can admire the frescoes with mythological and allegorical subjects.
 Their meaning is difficult to understand because there is no explanation whatsoever.
 The frescoes are bizarre and beautiful to look at, but there’s no masterpiece.
 Unfortunately they are also damaged in many parts, due to an intervention occurred in past centuries.

 The villa was used in fact as a warehouse for a period and the frescoed walls were therefore covered with plaster.
 To attack the plaster it was necessary to make some kind of divots on the walls.
 Only around 1960s it was decided to remove the plaster.
 The frescoes have resurfaced, but the divots have resurfaced too.
 Apart from the frescoes the rooms are empty.
 Beautiful the view over the rear garden and countryside, though.
-At this point you can go up (pay attention when you go down because some steps are really narrow) and you get to a room very dark and bare.
-If there are no current exhibitions, I suggest you to skip this one.
-At this point you can go back to the first floor and exit to the loggia.

 The garden of Villa Badoer is small but beautiful, with some benches on the bottom and two wonderful magnolias on the sides of the Villa.
 There was a dog hanging around.
 And now I must confess that I am afraid of dogs.
 I was worried but he paid no attention to us at all.
 To the left of the Villa there is the toilet, spacious and clean.